ciselab/Lampion/Experiments/CodeBert_CodeToText/GridExperiment/README.md

 - A pretrained model from the CodeBert experiment
 - The (cleaned) dataset as a .jsonl file

+The cleaned dataset and the model can be found [here](https://surfdrive.surf.nl/files/index.php/f/8713322177).
+There is also a ready-made experiment set from the paper that only needs to run with docker-compose.

 ## How to run

 Adjust the `grid_configuration.json` to your likings, but be careful to not overdo it in a single run.